 You have likely seen their commercial on television, YouTube, Facebook, Twitter, or through other various promotions.
 You know the orange face, of Jerry, the office thief.
 You most likely recognize the “boss” in the commercial, played by talented actor, Larry Cedar, known for his roles in “House M.D.,” “Days of our Lives,” and “National Treasure: Book of Secrets.”

-You should also recognize the man in orange, at least when he is not covered in Doritos dust.
-The “office thief” is actor, Steve Olson, who played a dart athlete in a Zoosk commercial and a family member in a series of The Burns Family Pepcid commercials.
+You should also recognize the man in orange, at least, without the Doritos dust.
+The “office thief” is the actor, Steve Olson, who played a dart athlete in a Zoosk commercial and a family member in a series of The Burns Family Pepcid commercials.

 I received the opportunity to interview the group who created the “Office Thief” commercial, one of the top five finalists in line to win $1 million dollars in the Doritos Crash the Super Bowl VIII Contest.
 In addition to the money, the team will receive the opportunity to team up with Marvel on the set of Marvel’s The Avengers: Age of Ultron, set to release on May 1, 2015.

 I first spoke with Chris Capel, one of the main brains behind The Office Thief commercial.
 Capel, who is from the small town of Thatcher, Arizona.
 He is a self-taught animator by trade who made his living in animation for the past 10 years.
-Capel, husband and hard worker, jumped into film-making with both feet and has not looked back.
+Capel, a husband, and a hard worker, jumped into film-making with both feet and hasn't looked back.

 When I asked Capel about his personal background, he replies, “I was laid off from a long-time animation at DreamWorks in March and am looking at it as a blessing in disguise.”